Building An Automation Test Framework For Windows-Based ERP

 CI Global: Finding problems, building solutions

 From identifying the need, understanding the cause and breaking down the solutions, CI Global has led several projects with expertise that only grew with experience.
 With over 25 years of experience across industries as a software development team, we’ve worked on critical projects that later became features recognized by the ERP provider.
+Connect with us to know more about the best ERP extensions for workflow automation.

 Want to know more about what we offer?
 Click here.